allegro/blog/_posts/2023-03-23-debugging-hangs.md

 Like in any good crime story uncovering one mystery presents another.
 A quick grep shows that there are no calls to `reactor.core.publisher.Mono.subscriberContext`.
-Where could this call be hiding, if it's not present in our code?
+Where could this call be hiding, if it’s not present in our code?

 The answer is simple but I assure you that it took us some time to come up with it.
-If it isn't in our code and it runs inside our JVM then this must be dependency code.
+If it isn’t in our code and it runs inside our JVM then this must be dependency code.
 The observant reader spotted it from afar.
 The stack trace confirms where the error lies:
 ```
     at reactor.netty.internal.shaded.reactor.pool.SimpleDequePool.drainLoop(SimpleDequePool.java:403)
 	at reactor.netty.internal.shaded.reactor.pool.SimpleDequePool.pendingOffer(SimpleDequePool.java:558)
 	at reactor.netty.internal.shaded.reactor.pool.SimpleDequePool.doAcquire(SimpleDequePool.java:268)
 ```
-We need to patch reactor-netty which in this version still used deprecated code.
+We need to patch reactor–netty which in this version still used deprecated code.
 Refering back to our diff:
 ```
 -        spring         : '5.3.24',
 -        reactorNetty   : '0.9.25.RELEASE',